 If you have a down payment saved up, have an excellent credit score and don’t owe too much on your first mortgage compared to your income, getting a second mortgage can be the way to go.

-Second Home Mortgage Requirements
+Vacation Home Mortgage Requirements

 Here’s what you’re likely to need to take out a second home mortgage.